Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity: Implications for Robust Data-driven Learning

 \textit{Parametric Families for Comparison:} Our aim is to compare the effectiveness of our methods with widely used lifted-linear (an extension of DMD with control~\cite{JLP-SLB-JNK:16}) and bilinear Koopman-inspired forms as

 We use data to learn all the models with dimension four.
-For the input-state separable model, in the normal basis~\eqref{eq:normal-form-dictionary}, we set the dimension of normal space $s = 20$ and the dimension of the input-state separable model as $l = 4$.
+For the input-state separable model\footnote{\new{The choice of dimensions is problem dependent.
+In the normal basis~\eqref{eq:normal-form-dictionary}, $l$ determines the dimension of input-state separable model.
+The choice of parameter $s$ determines how rich the input-dependent part is.
+We recommend the user to set $s \geq 2 \, l$ so that the matrix-valued function $\tilde{G}(u)$ in~\eqref{eq:normal-form-dictionary} has more (or equal) rows than columns.
+Moreover, for $l$, we recommend starting from a small number and increasing if the invariance proximity of the trained model is larger than the desired level.}}, in the normal basis~\eqref{eq:normal-form-dictionary}, we set the dimension of normal space $s = 20$ and the dimension of the input-state separable model as $l = 4$.
 We model the functions $H(x)$ and $\tilde{G}(u)$ in~\eqref{eq:normal-form-dictionary} by two residual neural networks~\citep{KH-XZ-SR-JS:16} comprised of 5 residual blocks each with 64 neuron per hidden layer and ReLU activation functions.
 We also fix the first two elements of $H(x)$ to be the state vector corresponding to the system.
 For the linear and bilinear models, we set the functions $\Psi_l(x)$ and $\Psi_b(x)$ to be the same type of neural network used for $H(x)$ in the input-state separable model.
 To learn the input-state separable model we use Algorithm~\ref{algo:data-driven-model}.
 We train the neural networks for lifted linear and bilinear models by minimizing the following typical least norm residual errors

 where $\Psi_b(X)\! \cdot \!
 U$ denotes the column-wise product of $\Psi_b(X)$ and $U$.
 Moreover, $A_l^*$ and $B_l^*$ are the best parameters by minimizing the same cost function over $A_l$ and $B_l$ instead of $\Psi_l$ (see e.g.,~\citep[Section~4]{MK-IM-automatica:18}). $A_b^*$ and $B_b^*$ are computed similarly.
 Note that the optimization problems in~\eqref{eq:linear-bilinear-learning} are solved in $\Psi_l$ and $\Psi_b$ and are nonconvex.